 Apart from the general pilot scenarios descriptions, the Portuguese cluster provided further contributions.
 The Portuguese cluster partners are EDP, ADP, IST-ID and TP.
 The first being utilities operating in energy and water, the third a university band the fourth an agricultural society.

-They have provided a table listing the main concepts they deal with on a current basis when addressing the fire risk problem.
+The main concepts they deal with on a current basis when addressing the fire risk problem are reported in Table 7.
 These are accompanied by the respective description, and examples of inputs and outputs.